Skulduggery Pleasant: Mortal Coil: Skulduggery Pleasant

-Tesseract

-Tesseract is a highly skilled Russian assassin who was in the middle of a deadly chase after Davina Marr.

 Remnants

-Remnants are beings of pure anger, hatred and spite that dream of a world of death where they do not have to hide in "flesh suits", who worship Darquesse as their messiah.
+Remnants are beings of anger and hate that dream of a world of death where they do not have to hide in human bodies.
+They worship Darquesse as their messiah.

-Solomon Wreath

-Solomon Wreath is Valkyrie's mentor in Necromancy.
-He is born in March,1619 and is 398 years old.
-He is the most powerful cleric in the Irish necromancy temple and also the detective and representative there.
-He sometimes works at the Sanctuary.
-He refuses to wear plain traditional necromancer robes and instead chooses stylish black suits.
-His signature necromancy weapon is a black cane.
-In Mortal Coil, he accidentally releases the Remnant that frees its brethren in an attempt to ascertain Valkyrie's future.

-The Torment

-The Torment is an ancient mage and leader of the Children of the Spider, residing in the town of Roarhaven.

 Dr. Nye

-Dr. Nye is a creature that assists Valkyrie in sealing her True Name.
+Dr. Nye is a genderless creature that assists Valkyrie in sealing her True Name.

 Darquesse

-Darquesse is the True Name of Valkyrie Cain, a being serving as her link to the source of magic, the Remnants' messiah, and the foretold cause of the end of the world.
+Darquesse is the True Name of Valkyrie Cain, and the foretold cause of the end of the world.

 Reviews

-Skulduggery Pleasant: Mortal Coil has opened to largely positive reviews by critics.
+Skulduggery Pleasant: Mortal Coil opened to largely positive reviews by critics.